Jozwiaczek/smart-door/README.md

 #### Using the breadboard to connect the pins:
 1. Green led = 5
 2. Red led = 4
-3. Yellow led =
+3. Yellow led = 26
 4. Buzzer = 17
 5. pinBtn = 13
-6. Elektromages = 6
+6. LockDoor = 6
-7. Sensor otwarecia drzwi = 19
+7. Sensor of opening door = 19
-8. Ekran LCD:
+8. LCD Screen:
 	1. D7 = 18
 	2. RS = 27
 	3. E = 22